Officers 2023 - 2024

 In 2010, Howard was appointed as a member of the Wethersfield Advisory Council for People with Physical Disabilities (WACPD), and served three terms until 2012.

-He has served the district on the Homeless & Hunger, St. Baldrick's committees, and has been very involved with the Eyeglass Extravaganza.
-He has been a Zone Chairperson and Region Chairperson.
+He has served the district on the Homeless & Hunger, St. Baldrick's, Information & Technology committees, and the multiple-district Information & Technology and Long-Range Planning Committees.
+He has been a Zone and Region Chairperson numerous times.

 Associate Member, Terri L. Geltman